Xofluza FDA Approval History

 The most common side effects are diarrhea, bronchitis, nausea, common cold symptoms (nasopharyngitis) and headache.

 Xofluza is not effective in treating infections other than influenza.
 Other kinds of infections can have symptoms like those of the flu or occur along with the flu and may need different kinds of treatment.
 Tell your healthcare provider if you feel worse or develop new symptoms during or after treatment with Xofluza or if your flu symptoms do not start to get better.

-Development History and FDA Approval Process for Xofluza
+Development Timeline for Xofluza

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.